 When you're elbow-deep in the project and flying on inspiration, you can stay up until the sun rises sucking down 5-hour shots and breakfast tea chasers, or inject meth into your eyeball if you want (I don't judge), but until then, get your ass to bed.
 You'll be a much better writer for it.

 Maybe you plebs need to write three drafts.

 This is sort of the overarching advice for all that other advice.
 The meta advice if you will.
 One advice to rule them all.

-Writers give a lot of advice–often solicited by folks with shaking voices, sincere faces, and clasping the open mic in trembling fingers at the Q&A that falls between a packed reading and a mile long book signing line.
-"How can I deal with this (or that) problem" they ask.
-"How can I bypass this and achieve what you have achieved?"
+Writers give a lot of advice–often solicited by folks with shaking voices, sincere faces, and clasping the open mic in trembling fingers at the Q&A that falls between a packed reading and a mile-long book signing line.
+"How can I deal with this (or that) problem?" they ask.
+"How can I bypass decades of hard work and achieve what you have achieved?"
 And the writer dispenses the advice as requested like a long runner of frozen yogurt into an easily digestible cone of some anecdote or funny story.
 Whereupon everyone who would have asked the same question, and perhaps even the asker themselves, tosses it into the garbage.